jconnell06/Xylophone/README.md

-# Introduction
+# Xylophone
 This app was created as a part of a [Udemy course](https://www.udemy.com/share/101WsWAEMScldUQn8F/) I am taking (April 2020).
 The goal was to create a xylophone; when a key was pressed, the button must flash and play the appropriate tone.

-# Xylophone

 ## Lesson Objectives